bluescarni/tanuki/doc/wrap.rst

       This function will first destroy the value in :cpp:var:`w` (if :cpp:var:`w` is not already in the :ref:`invalid state <invalid_state>`).
       It will then construct in :cpp:var:`w` a value of type :cpp:type:`T` using the construction arguments :cpp:type:`Args`.

+      This function is enabled only if the following conditions are satisfied:

+      - :cpp:type:`T` is an object type without cv qualifications;
-      This function is enabled only if an instance of :cpp:type:`T` can be constructed from :cpp:type:`Args` and if the interface :cpp:type:`IFace` has a valid, default-initialisable implementation for the value type :cpp:type:`T`
-      (see the :cpp:concept:`iface_with_impl` concept).
+      - an instance of :cpp:type:`T` can be constructed from :cpp:type:`Args`;
+      - the interface :cpp:type:`IFace` has a valid, default-initialisable implementation for the value type :cpp:type:`T` (see the :cpp:concept:`iface_with_impl` concept);
+      - when employing value semantics, the copyability, movability and swappability of the value type :cpp:type:`T` are consistent with the corresponding settings in :cpp:var:`Cfg`.

       Passing :cpp:var:`w` as an argument in :cpp:var:`args` (e.g., attempting to emplace :cpp:var:`w` into itself) will lead to undefined behaviour.